ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ### Controlling model output
 Selecting the variables to save from a simulation can be a balance between enabling future analysis and minimising storage requirements.
 The choice and frequency of variables saved by each model can be configured from within each submodel's _control_ directory.

 Each submodel's _control_ directory contains _detailed_ and _standard_ presets for controlling the output, located in the `diagnostic_profiles` subdirectories (e.g. `~/access-esm/preindustrial+concentrations/ice/diagnostic_profiles` for the sea ice submodel).
 The _detailed_ profiles request a large number of variables at higher frequencies, while the _standard_ profiles restrict the output to variables more regularly used across the community.
-Lists of the variables saved by each preset are available [here](https://forum.access-hive.org.au/t/preset-output-profiles-for-esm1-5/3629).
+Details on the variables saved by each preset are available in [this Hive Forum topic](https://forum.access-hive.org.au/t/preset-output-profiles-for-esm1-5/3629).

 Selecting a preset output profile to use in a simulation can be done by pointing the following symbolic links to the desired profile: